Why save with CommBank?

 - A parent or legal guardian to open the account for you if you're 13 or under

-- If you're 14 or over, you can apply by yourself by dropping in to your nearest branch
+- If you're 14 or over, you can apply by yourself at your nearest branch

 - An Australian residential address